Support and Resistance Strategy: Why Most Traders Draw These Levels Wrong

 How Support and Resistance Strategy Works in Real Market Conditions

-Support and resistance levels emerge from repeated price interactions.
+Support and resistance strategy levels emerge from repeated price interactions.

 1. Historical Price Reactions